nikokozak/ITP_Blog/content/posts/traceroute/index.md

     end
 ```

 This is the real core of the logic, annotated as clearly as possible.
 Essentially, we check to see if the packet was intended for us.
 If it it was, we also check whether we're requesting an `ack`, in which case we'll send back an `ack` package through the network.
-Alternatively, we attempt to forward the packet, which involves checking if the node we're attempting to send to is busy, and if so, retrying via a interface (that, importantly, differes from the one we received our packet through).
+Alternatively, we attempt to forward the packet, which involves checking if the node we're attempting to send to is busy, and if so, retrying via a interface (that, importantly, differs from the one we received our packet through).

 ### Interface Logic